amd/MxGPU-Virtualization/smi-lib/docs/how_to/amdsmi_py_lib.md

 # Python package usage

-Before creating python package make sure that python version on your sistem is at least 3.10
+Before creating python package make sure that python version on your system is at least 3.10

 Run ```make package``` to create the AMD SMI Python package.
 Open terminal and navigate to ```gim/smi-lib/build/amdsmi/package/Release```.